What is plastic surgery?

-The facility fee, the fee for anesthesia services fee, the surgeon’s fee, the assistant’s fee, and the fee for any applicable accessories necessary for the surgery are due no less than 1 week prior to services being rendered.
+The facility fee, the fee for anesthesia services fee, the surgeon’s fee, the assistant’s fee, and the fee for any applicable accessories necessary for the surgery are are due at least 2 weeks prior to services being rendered.

 All regular post-operative visits are included within the cost of your cosmetic surgery.

-If Northeast Plastic Surgery Center determines that revision surgery related to your initial cosmetic procedure is appropriate, the surgeon’s fee will be waived.
+If Northeast Plastic Surgery Center determines that revision surgery related to your initial cosmetic procedure is appropriate, the surgeon’s fee may be waived during the first 6 months.
 However, you will remain financially responsible for ancillary fees, such as the facility, anesthesia, laboratory, and accessory fees.

 How long will it take to recover from my surgery?
 When can I return to work?

 Recovery time is dependent upon a variety of variables, including the type and extent of surgery as well as the specific individual.
-Dr. Pathy will discuss your expected recovery time and post-operative instructions during your initial consultation based upon your unique situation.
+Dr. Pathy or Dr. Shah will discuss your expected recovery time and post-operative instructions during your initial consultation based upon your unique situation.